Listen to Spotify on a Plane: Offline and In-Flight Tips

 #Apple Music

-Apple Music subscribers can download their entire library for offline listening, just like Spotify.
-It works on both iOS and Android.
-One edge: Apple Music’s lossless audio downloads (ALAC format) offer higher quality than Spotify’s 320 kbps max, though you’ll need more storage.
+Apple Music subscribers can download their entire library for offline listening, just like Spotify, and it works on both iOS and Android.
+One edge: Apple Music’s lossless audio downloads in ALAC format deliver higher quality than Spotify’s 320 kbps ceiling, though you’ll need more storage.
 If Apple Music keeps crashing on your phone, update to the latest version before your flight.

 #YouTube Music